-Materiality for the financial statements as a whole was set at \$2.1 million (2017: \$1.6 million), determined with reference to a benchmark of gross written premiums.
+Materiality for the financial statements as a whole was set at \$1.9 million (2018: \$2.1 million), determined with reference to a benchmark of gross written premiums of which it represents 0.8 per cent (2018 1.0 per cent).

-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$0.1 million (2017: \$0.08 million), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$0.095 million (2018: \$0.1 million), in addition to other identified misstatements that warranted reporting on qualitative grounds.